Connecticut

 • Visit the home of Yale University in New Haven, or tour the tony waterfront neighborhoods of Greenwich.

-• New London Harbor: This bustling harbor offers a wide variety of attractions and activities.
-A popular spot for fishing and sightseeing, it’s also a great place to visit shops, restaurants and bars.
+• New London Harbor: This bustling harbor offers various attractions and activities.
+A popular spot for fishing and sightseeing, it’s also a great place to visit shops, restaurants, and bars.

 • Fishers Island Sound, and Fishers Island.
-With its spectacular views, this secluded area is the perfect place for an enjoyable day out on the water.
-Its hidden coves and sandy beaches provide plenty of space to explore and swim.
+With its spectacular views, this secluded area is perfect for an enjoyable day out on the water.
+And hidden coves and sandy beaches provide plenty of space to explore and swim.
 You'll be delighted by lighthouses and rock formations as well.

 • Lighthouse Point, New Haven: Cruise along Connecticut’s famous coastline and take in stunning views of the area’s many lighthouses.
-This picturesque area offers plenty of activities, such as kayaking, swimming and bird-watching.
+This picturesque area offers many activities, such as kayaking, swimming, and bird-watching.

 Things to do